 The US-5 tail pack claims to be completely waterproof and fastens to the rear of your bike onto the pillion seat, however, it can also be strapped to larger Kriega bags and luggage to gain more capacity.
-Fours straps are provided to hook around the frame under your seat, which then poke out to attach the tail pack to.
-Otherwise a specific strap to bolt onto your bike is also provided.
+Fours straps are provided to hook around the frame under your seat, which then pokes out to attach the tail pack too.
+Otherwise, a specific strap to bolt onto your bike is also provided.
 Two further straps then thread through the bag and simply clip onto the other straps attached to your bike.
 On my Fazer, the four default straps made for a simple install, all sorted in 5 mins.
-Then the bag itself can attached or detached with minimal fuss.
+Then the bag itself can be attached or detached with minimal fuss.

 In use the bag did exactly what it was supposed to, it carried my stuff, kept it dry and it stayed put.
 It was handy to quickly peel off the bike when parked and take valuables with you.
-In this scenario it would have been nice if it had been supplied with a shoulder strap.
+In this scenario, it would have been nice if it had been supplied with a shoulder strap.